-TencentDB for MySQL master, read-only, and disaster recovery instances can be monitored, and each instance is provided with a separate monitoring view for easy query.
+TencentDB for MySQL source instances, read-only replicas, and disaster recovery instances can be monitored, and each instance is provided with a separate monitoring view for easy query.

 Four types of monitoring are available for TencentDB for MySQL: resource monitoring, engine monitoring (general), engine monitoring (extended), and deployment monitoring.
 You can view the metrics of different monitoring types to gain a quick and accurate understanding of how instances perform and operate.

-- Deployment monitoring provides monitoring metrics with regard to source-replica delay.
+Deployment monitoring provides monitoring metrics with regard to source-replica delay.
 It divides into source monitoring and replica monitoring:

-Deploy monitoring on the master: When the monitored instance is a master instance which is not a slave of any instance, replicating relevant monitoring data from the master won't work, and the IO and SQL threads are disabled.
-Replicating relevant monitoring data can work and the IO and SQL threads can be enabled only when the monitored instance is a disaster recovery or a read-only instance.
+Deploy monitoring on the source: when the monitored instance is a source instance which is not a replica of any instance, replication-related monitoring data is invalid for the source, and the IO and SQL threads are disabled.
+Replication-related monitoring data is valid and the IO and SQL threads can be enabled only when the monitored instance is a disaster recovery or a read-only replica.

-- Deploy monitoring on the replica: the two-node or three-node source instance and disaster recovery instance in HA edition come in a one-master-one-slave architecture by default.
-As a result, replicating relevant monitoring data from the slave can work only when the monitored instance is a master or disaster recovery instance.
-Such data can be used to reflect the delay distance and time between the master or disaster recovery instance and its hidden slave nodes.
-You are recommended to keep an eye out for the relevant monitoring data of the slave.
-If the master or disaster recovery instance fails, its monitored hidden slave nodes can be promoted into the master instance quickly.
+Deploy monitoring on the replica: the two-node or three-node source instance and disaster recovery instance come in a source/replica architecture by default.
+As a result, replication-related monitoring data is valid for the replica only when the monitored instance is a source or disaster recovery instance.
+Such monitoring data can reflect the replication delay distance and time between the source or disaster recovery instance and its hidden replica nodes.
+You are recommended to keep an eye out for such monitoring data of the replica.
+If the source or disaster recovery instance fails, its monitored hidden replica nodes can be promoted into the source instance quickly.

 TencentDB for MySQL has adopted an adaptive policy for monitoring granularity since August 11, 2018, which means that you cannot select a monitoring granularity as desired for the time being.
-In addition, TencentDB for MySQL supports free monitoring at a granularity of 5 seconds.
-If fees will be charged for monitoring, we will inform you in advance.
-Below is the adaptive policy:
+The adaptive policy is as follows: